-It’s pretty straightforward: gen (hard ‘g’) day
+It’s pretty straightforward: Genday (with hard ‘g’)

 Neither.
-Classes are structured to cater to all levels of expertise and ability, from beginner to advanced.
+Programs are structured to cater to all levels of expertise and ability, from beginner to advanced.
 Training is done at your own pace and, while you will be encouraged to push yourself, you will only ever be asked to do activities that you are comfortable attempting

-The red stars are for the first three levels in our Leader Program.
+The Red Stars are for the first three levels in our Leader Program.

 Where shorts are worn as part of uniform